 Remember, they only get paid when you get paid.
 They want you to succeed.

 Now you have an agent.
-They will start sending you out to auditions and usually it is commercials first to get your feet wet.
+They will start sending you out to auditions—usually for commercials first to get your feet wet.
 There will be cattle calls so it’s you and 20 other people that look like you.
-It’s pretty humbling so don’t fret it.
+It’s pretty humbling, but don’t sweat it.
 Just go in there and do your best.

 There’s nothing wrong with getting a helping hand.
 People you meet in the industry are all working towards the same goal: working.
 If you can connect with someone that can help you book a gig then that’s what you need to do.
 Always be genuine and never use anybody.
 Friends are vital in this business and enemies are crushing.